leovandriel/caffe2_cpp_tutorial/README.md

 <img src="script/dream.jpg" alt="Deep Dream" width="400"/>

+NB: these images differ from the ones presented in Google's article.

 Multiple channels can be rendered in parallel by increasing the batch size:

     ./bin/dream --model googlenet --layer inception_4d/3x3_reduce --channel 133 --display --batch 11